Every Butterfly is New

-As I sat at a table on the patio waiting for my morning coffee to cool, a butterfly lighted on my sleeve.
+As I sat at a table on the patio waiting for my morning coffee to cool, a butterfly alighted on my sleeve.

 I looked down.
 Very slowly the butterfly’s wings opened and closed.
 The small creature seemed perfect, freshly made.